swcarpentry/r-novice-gapminder/episodes/01-rstudio-intro.md

 Any time you hit return and the R session shows a "+" instead of a ">", it means it's waiting for you to complete the command.
-If you want to cancel a command you can simply hit "Esc" and RStudio will give you back the ">" prompt.
+If you want to cancel a command you can hit "Esc" and RStudio will give you back the ">" prompt.

 > ## Tip: Cancelling commands